brianb72/stock-portfolio/README.md

 ## Features

 - A reusable ItemList component that displays portfolio names and stock symbol lists
-- A context that holds a directory of stock portfolios
+- A context that holds a dictionary of stock portfolios
 - User authentication through Firebase and CRUD operations against a Firestore database
 - Visitors can view a sample portfolio with live data
 - Logged in users can create and view their own portfolios that are stored on Firebase